 Near-endemic to South Africa.
-Occurs in a broad band from the Western Cape up to the extreme southern parts of Limpopo.
+Occurs in a broad band from the Western Cape northwards to the extreme southern parts of Limpopo.
 Found, at least marginally in all South African Provinces.
 Also known locally from several sites in Namibia.

 Below is a map showing the distribution of records for Friendly Hawker in the OdonataMAP database as at February 2020.